 What Happens If I Don’t Appear In Court During My Illinois Divorce?

+If you did not appear in court and you were ordered to appear.
+It gets worse, you will be held in contempt of court in addition to losing your undelivered argument.
 Upon finding that there was a willful and contumacious failure to appear before the court, an Illinois court has the power to impose some kind of penalty.

 “Upon a failure to comply with the notice, the court may enter any order that is just, including any sanction or remedy provided for in Rule 219(c) that may be appropriate.”
 Ill.
 Sup.
 Ct.
 R. 237